 - Search engines will rank your mobile optimized website higher in search results.
 Some time ago, the only thing you had to care about was regular SEO.
 But today, the latter highly depends on mobile SEO.
 Mobile SEO, in turn, is determined by how well your website works for mobile users.
 User-centric companies like Apple or Google realized the importance of mobile in as early as 2012-2015.
 In 2015, Google released a search engine optimization algorithm called Mobilegeddon.
 The algorithm prioritizes mobile-optimized websites and gives them high ranks in search results.

 How do you know if your website is up to par?
 How urgent is it?

-If you find that the bounce rate for mobile users is significantly higher than that of desktop users, you absolutely have a problem.
+If you find that the bounce rate for mobile users is significantly higher than that of desktop users, you have a problem.

 The fewer actions a customer must take to complete a transaction, the better.
-If your website was not designed with this in mind, it might be worth considering changing the design itself.
+If your web design optimization wasn’t done with this in mind, it might be worth considering changing the UI UX design itself.

 Font size is also important.
 Nobody likes squinting while they read, after all.
 If visitors have to zoom in on the page to be able to decipher the text, then you need to make changes.